Things to Do in San Francisco on Christmas Day

 #3 – Go to the Movies

-One is the Metreon theater, 101 4th Street at Mission.
+Metreon theater, 101 4th Street at Mission.
 On Christmas Day, there are bound to be premieres for the family.
 Check online to see what’s playing.
 Show Times

-The other theater is located at the Westfield shopping mall.
+Located at the Westfield shopping mall.
 Although the mall will be closed, the entrance will be open to the escalators leading up to the theater.
 In the middle of the top floor is a beautiful glass dome.
 Show Times

 #4 – Pier 39 and Fisherman’s Wharf